 Why Strength Training After 55 Is the Real Fountain of Youth

 Strength training after 55 is not only possible, it is one of the most effective ways to protect your independence, confidence, and quality of life.
-When approached with care and consistency, resistance training supports bone density, balance, posture, metabolism, and emotional well-being.
-And according to strength coach Michelle, the body’s ability to adapt does not disappear with age.
+When done with care and consistency, resistance training supports bone density, balance, posture, metabolism, and emotional well-being.
+According to Michelle MacDonald, a world-renowned strength and transformation coach, the body’s ability to adapt remains strong at every stage of life.

 Your Body Is Still Designed to Build Strength